 Your loan is then due up to a year after the purchase at an APR that varies by creditworthiness.

-- Affirm partner merchants include a range of online niche stores specializing in high-end products like luxury watches, memory foam mattresses, designer apparel, electric bikes and more.
+- Affirm partner merchants include a range of online niche stores specializing in products such as furniture, memory foam mattresses, luxury watches, designer apparel, electric bikes and more.

 How does borrowing through Affirm work?

 An Affirm loan can be up to $17,500.
 It doesn’t appear there’s a limit on how many times you can borrow through the provider.
 Rather, Affirm assesses each loan request to determine if you qualify for the full amount you’re looking for.